pubudu91/mm-optimization/README.md

-# mm-optimization
+# Matrix Multiplication Optimization
-An assignment for Concurrent Programming module to explore various methods of optimizing matrix multiplication
+This was done as part of a lab assignment for Concurrent Programming module to explore various methods of optimizing matrix multiplication

 To compile this project, you need to have CMake 3 or higher installed.
 To install CMake, follow the following instructions: